dawn-infra-labs/dawn-secure-transport/README.md

 - Extensible transport pipeline
 - Common handshake and routing interfaces

-RUTL is the architectural foundation that enables the suite to function as a coherent system.
+RUTL is the architectural foundation and central orchestrator that enables the suite to function as a coherent system.
+It provides AI‑driven routing, multi‑path concurrency, and protocol management.
+For detailed design notes and engineering considerations, see docs/protocols/RUTL.md.

 ---